angus-c/just/SECURITY.md

 ## Reporting a Vulnerability

-You can report suspected vulnerabilities by DMing me on Twitter at @angustweets
+You can report suspected vulnerabilities by [DMing me on Twitter](https://twitter.com/angustweets)